cpumarfrohberg/user_behavior/README.md

 ### MongoDB Setup

 The project requires a MongoDB instance with the `stackexchange_content` collection.
 The CLI loads documents from this collection to answer queries.

+### Neo4j Setup (Future)

+Neo4j will be used for storing and querying knowledge graphs of user behavior patterns.
+Once implemented, the graph database will enable complex relationship queries across behaviors, users, and interface patterns.

 ## Usage Examples